Anna Lorck: Member of Parliament

 In August 2022, a former senior staffer within the New Zealand Parliament alleged that Lorck had bullied her, and that Lorck had been through three executive assistants in a year and a half.
 In September 2022, a second former staffer made allegations of bullying including "persistent scolding" against Lorck.
 In response to media coverage, Lorck confirmed that she was undergoing leadership training and claimed that she had never received complaints of bullying from the staffer during their employment period.

 During the 2023 New Zealand general election, Lorck was unseated by National Party candidate Catherine Wedd, who won by a margin of 10,118 votes.

 Hawke’s Bay Power Consumers Trust

 In 2024, Lorck stood for election to the Hawke's Bay Power Consumers Trust Board but was not elected, receiving the fewest votes among the candidates.

 Personal life

-Lorck is married to Hastings District Councillor Damon Harvey.
+Lorck is married to former Hastings District Councillor Damon Harvey.
 They have a blended family of five children.